Why landing page conversion rates live or die by trust

 - Carbon Neutral Certification: Third-party verification of net-zero claims

-For purpose-driven buyers, these certifications carry weight: products with sustainability labels see 13-14% increased consumer demand, with similar lifts observed in Amazon's Climate Pledge Friendly program.
-In climate tech, they often serve as table stakes rather than differentiators.
+For buyers evaluating long-term partnerships, these certifications carry real weight: products with sustainability labels see 13-14% increased consumer demand, based on NYU Stern's sustainable market share research, with similar lifts observed in Amazon's Climate Pledge Friendly program.
+In climate tech, they often serve as table stakes rather than differentiators, which means not having them is a bigger problem than having them.

 Effective social proof formats: